IvonneBenitesRodriguez/microverse_mobile_portfolio/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- [ ]  - I will add a contact-form section.
+- [ ]  - I will add animations in the icons.
-- [ ]  - I will add a desktop version.
+- [ ]  - I will add a desktop version using media-queries.
-- [ ]  - I will add media-queries to style the desktop version.
+- [ ]  - I will add new images to the project.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTRIBUTING -->